Greenville High School (Greenville, Illinois)

-Greenville High School, official name Bond County Community Unit #2 High School, is a high school for grades 9-12 students located in Greenville, Illinois.
+Greenville High School, official named Bond County Community Unit #2 High School, is a high school for grades 9-12 students located in Greenville, Illinois.
 It serves students from much of Bond County, Illinois, including Pocahontas and Sorento.

 The school is commonly referred to as GHS and is home to the Greenville Comets sports teams.

 History

 Greenville has had a high school for 138 years, with the first "Greenville High School" created in 1869.
 The school was begun under the auspices of Samuel Inglis, who would later become the state superintendent of schools.
 The first building was torn down and a new Central School erected on Second Street in 1894.
 By 1915, a new school building was located at Beaumont and Wyatt streets.
 The current building was constructed in 1956; the former Beaumont building was used as Greenville Junior High after the new high school was built.
 As the new high school opened, high schools in Pocahontas and Sorento closed and those students began attending GHS.

 Noted environmental activist Howard Zahniser, who wrote the Wilderness Act of 1964, taught English at Greenville High School in the 1930s.
 1956 Prohibition Party candidate for President, Enoch A. Holtwick, was a professor of history and government at Greenville College and talked to Greenville High School classes in the 1950s.

 The yearbook is named The Graduate and has been published since 1918.
 The school newspaper was originally called The G Whiz, later The GHS Times and then called The Comet Spirit.

 Country music star Gretchen Wilson attended Greenville High School but did not graduate.